mandaputtra/express-flyio/README.md

 ## Test

-Test are using [Peeky](https://peeky.dev/).
+Test are using [vitest](https://vitest.dev/).
 Don't worry its the same API as Jest!
+I choose this because this are more easy to setup when using Typescript

 ```
 $ npm test